 - 1/2 cup (slightly more if you like) canned pumpkin or pumpkin puree or cooked sweet potato

 - 1 tbsp tahini or almond butter.
-This is the secret SURPRISE ingredient that gives your pumpkin pie smoothie a delightful creamy and nutty flavor (like the crust, LOL).
+This is the secret SURPRISE ingredient that gives your pumpkin pie smoothie a delightful creamy and nutty flavor (like the crust!).
 Plus additional fiber and good fats.
 You could also use almond flour.

 - 1/2 cup coconut, almond milk, or dairy free plain yogurt (extra probiotics!).
 This coconut milk is BPA free.
 You can also use light coconut milk.